CanelaSoftware/cassiaDB_docs/docs/AddingUsers.md

 		cdb_createUserAccount "email@email.com","fakepassword",,,true

-2. Passing "true" as to pPreVerify will automatically verify this user account.
-This means you don't need to verify your email prior to using the account.
+2. Passing "true" to pPreVerify will automatically verify this user account.
+This means you don't need to verify your email before using the account.
+Passing "true" to pAuthAuth will automatically log the user into your app.
+For most apps, you would not need to pass anything in pProjectName.
+LiveCloud will assume the current project.

 ### Authorizing Your App